Andriy Biletsky | |

 After theRussian invasion of Ukraine in February 2022, Biletsky organized volunteer forces, formed by former Azov Battalion veterans in the region ofKyiv,[21] and joined theUkrainian Ground Forces.
 In January 2023 the volunteer Azov units were reorganized into the3rd Assault Brigade and Biletsky was later promoted to its commander.[22]
 In 2025, Biletsky was promoted toBrigadier General of the3rd Army Corps.[23]

 Andriy Biletsky was born in 1979 inKharkiv,Soviet Union.
-Biletsky's father Yevheniy Mykhailovych Biletsky hailed from an oldCossack family that founded the village ofKrasnopavlivka inKharkiv Oblast, while Biletsky's mother Olena Anatoliyivna Biletsky (née Lukashevych) descended from a noble family fromZhytomyr region, to which belong theDecembristVasiliy Lukashevich [uk] who founded theLittle-Russian Secret Society [uk].[10]
+Biletsky's father Yevheniy Mykhailovych Biletsky hailed from an oldCossack family that founded the village ofKrasnopavlivka inKharkiv Oblast, while Biletsky's mother Olena Anatoliyivna Biletsky (née Lukashevych) descended from a noble family fromZhytomyr region, which includes theDecembristVasiliy Lukashevich [uk] who founded theLittle-Russian Secret Society [uk].[10]

 In 2002 Biletsky became a leader of the Kharkiv branch of the political organizationTryzub, and was a member of the Kharkiv section of theSocial-National Party of Ukraine (SNPU), but opposed the idea of its transformation intoSvoboda.[3]